Hail is supported in all releases of Databricks Runtime 6.x for Genomics and in Databricks Runtime 7.4 for Genomics and above.

 skip_logging_configuration to save logs to the rolling driver log4j output.
 This setting is only

-supported in Databricks Runtime 6.6 for Genomics.
+supported in Databricks Runtime 6.6 for Genomics and above.

 import hail as hl hl.init(sc, idempotent=True, quiet=True, skip_logging_configuration=True)